AkzhanBerdi/bad_dog/content/posts/product-analyst-technical-task.md

 ## Task 2

-**Given the following ideas for increasing the conversion rate from service page to contact, help your Product Manager on Classified Advertisment Services to prioritize the experiments.
+**Given the following ideas for increasing the conversion rate from service page to contact, help your Product Manager on Classified Advertisement Services to prioritize the experiments.
 Also pick at least one idea and provide the preliminary experiment design**

 This task would evaluate your communication skills, including your attention to details and ability to ask right questions and clarifying the given information.

 ### Idea A

 The rating and review blocks.
-Making rating and review blocks available on the **listing page** and **service card** may increase the conversion rate.
+Making rating and review blocks available on the listing page and service card may increase the conversion rate.

 ### Idea B